MLinkPlanner 2.0

 Coverage study is performed under the following conditions:

-2. A typical "Subscriber station installation" is used in the calculations for predicting coverage in the entire study area.
+2. A typical “Subscriber station installation” is used in calculations for predicting coverage in the entire study area.
 The typical subscriber station parameters are entered into the Coverage Study Details menu.

-3. The calculations do not take into account the excess path loss due to clutter loss (buildings and trees).
+3. The calculations do not take into account excess path loss due to clutter loss (buildings and trees).

-Figure 25.
 Coverage Study Details for Received Power at subscriber stations study

 Coverage study Details